agarun/ruby-muvy/README.md

 ### Notes

 * Currently version 0.2.0, with many [features still planned](#features).
-* Recent changes
-  * (0.2) The app uses FFmpeg, ImageMagick, and youtube-dl Ruby wrappers.
-It depends on the gems  [streamio-ffmpeg](https://github.com/streamio/streamio-ffmpeg) and [minimagick](https://github.com/minimagick/minimagick), which individually depend on the relevant binaries.
-It also depends on the [youtube-dl.rb](https://github.com/layer8x/youtube-dl.rb) gem, which ships with the latest version of youtube-dl.
-  * (0.1) The app uses [Open3](https://apidock.com/ruby/Open3/popen3) to directly access [FFmpeg](https://www.ffmpeg.org/), [ImageMagick](https://www.imagemagick.org/script/index.php), & [youtube-dl](https://rg3.github.io/youtube-dl/) from the command-line.

 ### Getting Started

 #### macOS
 If you don't already have FFmpeg and ImageMagick installed (you can use `ffmpeg -v` or `convert -v` in terminal to check if you do), you can download all of them with [Homebrew](https://brew.sh/).

 With Homewbrew, just bring up a terminal session and type:
 ```sh
 $ brew install ffmpeg
 $ brew install imagemagick